 outlawed sinkbox was the most deadly open water NC duck hunting device ever invented.
 Although it has been outlawed, the local guides developed a new approach to hunting this area that is very similar called a curtain blind.
 The best way to describe it is a pit blind in the middle of the sound with a canvas curtain that you can raise and lower as the tide changes to keep the water out.
 It is absolutely deadly for the ducks and is one of the most exciting and unique styles of waterfowling in the world.
 We place upwards to 200 decoys around each of our curtain blinds to mimic a big raft of ducks resting/feeding out on the open water.

 Long a staple of gunning behind the Outer Banks, the stake blind is a box blind set on pilings in shallow water behind Ocracoke Island.
 They provide more comfort than the curtain blind during foul weather conditions and can be a great option for divers and puddle ducks alike.

 The layout boat has always been a great option for hunting the diving ducks and sea

 ducks in deeper water areas.
-The downside is you hunt 1 person in the layout boat while other hunters wait their turn, but when the birds are flying it can be a deadly method with near constant action.
+The downside is you hunt 2 people in the layout boat while other hunters wait their turn, but when the birds are flying it can be a deadly method with near constant action.

 This is where you hunt from an anchored boat with a blind built from pines or cedar surrounding you.
 It is a great method when the birds are on the move and we have to be flexible to locate them.